liveoncecao/quant_experiment/README.md

 # quant_experiment

-Make it easier for you to experiment quantitative ideas.
+Make it easier for you to experiment with quantitative ideas.